l0-Regularized Sparse Coding-based Interpretable Network for Multi-Modal Image Fusion: Conclusion

 \section{Conclusion}

 This work introduces an interpretable network named FNet for the MMIF task.
-We design our network based on a novel $\ell_0$-regularized MCSC model, due to which FNet has advantages of both the interpretability of model-based methods and the efficiency of DNN.
+We design our network based on a novel $\ell_0$-regularized MCSC model, due to which FNet has the advantages of both the interpretability of model-based methods and the efficiency of DNN.
 Specifically, we propose a novel LZSC block to solve the $\ell_0$-regularized CSC problem.
 Using three LZSC blocks, FNet separates the source images into unique and common features, which are then combined to get the final fused image.
 Moreover, we propose a novel $\ell_0$-regularized MCSC model for the inverse fusion process, based on which we design an inverse fusion network named IFNet.
 Employing IFNet in the training of FNet significantly improves the MMIF performance.
-Extensive experiments on six datasets for five MMIF tasks demonstrate that FNet has superior performance than the SOTA methods.
-Besides, FNet also facilitates downstream object detection in VIS-IR image pairs.
+Extensive experiments on eight datasets for five MMIF tasks demonstrate that FNet has superior performance compared to the SOTA methods.
+Besides, FNet also enhances downstream object detection and semantic segmentation performance in VIS-IR image pairs.
 Moreover, we also provide visualization of the unique and common sparse features and reconstruction parts, which shows good interpretability of our network.
-Future work could explore more intricate models to represent the dependency of source images across different modalities for the fusion process and, based on these models, design more interpretable networks for the MMIF task.
+Comparison of features with SOTA methods shows that our FNet yields more interpretable features.
+Additionally, we also demonstrate that $\ell_0$-regularization is implemented in the three LZSC blocks of our proposed FNet.
+Future work could explore more intricate models to represent the dependency of source images across different modalities for the fusion process and, based on these models, design more interpretable networks for the MMIF task. \begin{IEEEbiography}[{ }]{Gargi Panda} received her M.Tech. degree in electrical engineering from the Indian Institute of Technology (IIT), Kharagpur, India in 2022.
+She is currently pursuing Ph.D. at the Department of Electrical Engineering, IIT Kharagpur, India.
+Her research interests include image processing, computer vision, machine learning, and biomedical signal processing. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Soumitra Kundu} received his M.Tech degree in power electronics and electrical drives from the Indian Institute of Technology (Indian School of Mines), IIT(ISM), Dhanbad, India, in 2019.
+He is currently pursuing Ph.D. at the Rekhi Centre of Excellence for the Science of Happiness, IIT, Kharagpur, India.
+His research interests include human-machine interfaces (HCI), biomedical signal processing, computer vision, and machine learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Saumik Bhattacharya} is an assistant professor in the Department of Electronics and Electrical Communication Engineering, Indian Institute of Technology (IIT), Kharagpur, India.
+He received his Ph.D. degree in Electrical Engineering from the IIT Kanpur, India, in 2017.
+His research interests include image processing, computer vision, and machine learning. \end{IEEEbiography} \begin{IEEEbiography}[{ }]{Aurobinda Routray} is a professor in the Department of Electrical Engineering, Indian Institute of Technology (IIT), Kharagpur, India.
+He received his master's degree in 1991 from IIT, Kanpur, India, and his Ph.D. degree in 1999 from Sambalpur University, Odisha, India.
+His research interests include big data analytics, computer vision, signal processing, machine learning, cognitive science, and embedded systems. \end{IEEEbiography}